regenwatchdog/regenwatchdog.github.io/casestudies/ocean.md

           <div class="row mt-4">
             <div class="col-12">
               <p>
-                "It’s okay, its new properties [in the housing associations] but financially a lot of people actually they’re not happy with that, they’re saying it’s way too much rent than what the Council properties were so they’re really squeezing tighter [financially].
+                "It’s okay, it is new properties [in the housing associations] but financially a lot of people actually they’re not happy with that, they’re saying it’s way too much rent than what the Council properties were so they’re really squeezing tighter [financially].
 Some of the people they complained and to be honest this is in a way putting them people into a benefit-trap."
               </p>
             </div>
           </div>